Kord-Extensions/.github/CODE_OF_CONDUCT.md

 All Code of Conduct violations will be approached with the gravity that the specific situation demands.
-We are serious about our responsibility to provide a friendly and inclusive space for our users, and all violaters will be dealt with appropriately.
+We are serious about our responsibility to provide a friendly and inclusive space for our users, and all violations will be dealt with appropriately.